HPinES-Tech/MEL-Software/README.md

 # MEL Software
 MEL Software (Minecraft Experience Launcher Software) is a tool that can play Minecraft Bedrock on your Android phone via computer.

+![Play Minecraft on Phone via PC](https://github.com/HPinES-Tech/MEL-Software/blob/main/Play%20Mincraft%20in%20phone%20via%20PC.png?raw=true)
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

-![Play Minecraft on Phone via PC](https://github.com/HPinES-Tech/MEL-Software/blob/main/Play%20Mincraft%20in%20phone%20via%20PC.png?raw=true)

 # **WARNING!**
 Before installing this tool, you must know that:
 - This tool is **NOT** yet available on Apple devices due to software limitations.
-- This tool is in **BETA.** If your Android device resolution or orientation gets changed, scroll to the bottom for some typical troubleshooting commands.
+- This tool is in stages of **ALPHA.** It's not fully stable.
 - This tool is **NOT** a virus.
 It is 100% safe to use since the file only runs scrcpy, adb, and echo commands.
 It does not forward your data to some server.

 # Testing: